BD2KGenomics/toil-scripts/rnaseq_cgl/README.md

 ## Overview
 This pipeline accepts a sample.tar file (either by URL or locally) that contains RNA-seq fq.gz data files.
-It assumes that every fastq file has either **R1** or **R2** in the file name.
+It assumes that every fastq file follows the standard of having either **R1** or **R2** in the file name.
 If there are several fastq files in the tarfile, (typically in the context of sequencing lanes), they will be concatenated together into one **R1.fq.gz** and one **R2.fq.gz** file.

-This pipeline produces a tarball (tar.gz) file for a given sample that contains:
+This pipeline produces a tar.gz file for a given sample that contains:

-    Gene & isoform: counts, TPM, FPKM, and raw counts.
+    RSEM: TPM, FPKM, counts and raw counts (parsed from RSEM output)
-    Exon quantification
-    Directory of QC metrics produced by RseqQC
+    Kallisto: abundance.tsv, abundance.h5, and a JSON of run information

 The output tarball is *stamped* with the UUID for the sample (e.g. UUID.tar.gz).
 If a config file is being used, the UUID is specified on each line per sample, otherwise the UUID is derived from the input file (UUID.tar).